cosmos/cosmos-sdk/x/ibc/core/spec/01_concepts.md

 The handshake is expected to succeed if the connection identifier selected is not used and the version selected is supported.
 The connection identifier for the counterparty connection may be left empty indicating that the counterparty may select its own identifier.
-The connection set set and stored in the INIT state upon success.
+The connection is set and stored in the INIT state upon success.

 `ConnOpenTry` is a response to a chain executing `ConnOpenInit`.
 The executing chain will validate the chain level parameters the counterparty has stored such as its chainID and consensus parameters.